 The seeds for this product can only be shipped to customers in Canada.
 No USA or overseas delivery.

-Plant the acorns in soil 1 to 2 inches deep.
-Protect the pot or site from squirrels or other animals that may discover and eat the acorns.
+Protect the pot or site from squirrels or other animals that may discover and eat the seeds.